Meare Pool: Drainage

 In early times the Meare Pool collected the waters of the rivers Brue and Sheppey, and discharged in a northerly direction into the Lower River Axe.
 In the later years of the 12th century the Abbey diverted the Brue to flow westwards, perhaps largely through natural channels, from Meare Pool to join the river Parrett.
 Further reclamation was carried out in stages between about 1620 and 1740, with the "new Cutts" (or Decoy Rhyne) being built about 1660.
 The rivers Sheppey and Hartlake were canalised into the River James Wear and Division Rhyne sometime in the late 1730s.

 Early drainage work was carried out in the later years of the 12th century, with the responsibility for maintaining all the watercourses between Glastonbury and the sea being placed on named individuals among whom were Ralph de Sancta Barbara of Brentmarsh.
 Drainage of the surrounding area by monks of Glastonbury Abbey had reduced the size of the lake to 500 acres at the time of the Dissolution of the Monasteries.
 Meare Pool had disappeared from maps by 1749.

 Legacy

 Current Ordnance Survey maps show Meare Pool as a placename in an area with spot heights of 4m.
-The 14th century fish house has been designated as a Grade I listed building and Scheduled Ancient Monument and is now in the care of English Heritage.
+The 14th-century fish house has been designated as a Grade I listed building and Scheduled Ancient Monument and is now in the care of English Heritage.

-In World War II a pillbox was located at Meare Pool at the confluence of the Decoy Rhyne and Whitelake River.
+In the Second World War a pillbox was located at Meare Pool at the confluence of the Decoy Rhyne and Whitelake River.